SimonCropp/MarkdownSnippets/readme.source.md

 ## Expressive Code / Snippet Metadata

-When defining snippets, you can add additional metadata at the source to the rendered snippet using the following syntax.
+When defining snippets, additional metadata can be added at the source to the rendered snippet using the following syntax.

 ```csharp
 // begin-snippet: HelloWorld(title=Program.cs {1})